 In the aftermath of the Global Crisis, policymakers and academics alike discussed how uncertainty surrounding macroeconomic policymaking has impacted domestic investment.
 At the same time, concerns regarding the spillover impact of monetary policy in advanced economies on emerging market economies featured strongly in the international policy debate.
 This column draws the two debates together, and examines how policy uncertainty in advanced economies has spilled over to emerging markets via portfolio capital flows.
 It finds remarkable differences in the spillover effects of EU vs. US policy uncertainty.

-Paolo Angelini, Giuseppe Grande 08 April 2014
+Paolo Angelini, Giuseppe Grande, Tuesday, April 8, 2014

 The ‘deadly embrace’ between banks and their government has strengthened with the EZ Crisis.
 This column argues that this has mostly been consequence rather than a cause of the Crisis.
 Moreover, adverse bank-sovereign negative feedback depends on the economy-wide effects of the sovereign risk, not just the banks’ direct exposure.
 Loosening the embrace requires sound public finances and well-capitalized, well-supervised banks – including the banking union project.

-Maurizio Michael Habib, Livio Stracca 28 February 2014
+Maurizio Michael Habib, Livio Stracca, Friday, February 28, 2014

 At the peak of the Global Crisis, the US dollar appreciated and US Treasury yields fell, suggesting that foreign investors were purchasing US assets in general.
 Actually, they were fleeing only into short-term Treasury bills.
 This column discusses recent research showing that there are indeed no securities which are consistently a safe haven across different crisis episodes – not even US assets.
 However, a peculiarity of the US securities is that foreign investors do not necessarily ‘run for the exit’, even when a crisis has its epicentre in the US.